 Now that we know what is vegetarian leather and where it comes from.
 Now you may be wondering, is vegan leather better than real leather?
 Probably the two main factors you may consider when choosing between the two is durability and quality.
 Vegan leather is certainly much thinner compared to real leather because of the materials used in its making.
-This might come as an advantage because it is certainly much easier to work with than Full Grain Leather however ther is very large difference in quality .
+This might come as an advantage because it is certainly much easier to work with than Full Grain Leather however there is a very large difference in quality .

 When it comes to durability, real leather is the obvious pick.
 PU leather is certainly cheaper but only last for up to a year at most.
 Real leather which is well maintained can last for a very long time.
 Plastic leather also looks unattractive when it wears out.
 This is not the case with real leather, which develops a much-desired Patina that makes it look very attractive.

-In conclusion, while vegan leather is touted as suitable alternative, it is not as durable and long lasting as Full Grain Leather.
-The lesser durability combined with the higher use of chemicals make it a product of fast fashion.
+In conclusion, while vegan leather is touted as a suitable alternative, it is not as durable and long-lasting as Full Grain Leather.
+The lesser durability combined with the higher use of chemicals makes it a product of fast fashion.
 Full Grain Leather is meant to last many years and allow you to have one product rather than buying one every season.
-We only use the highest quality of leather such as Full Gain Leather and our special Crazy Horse Leather to make our Handmade Leather Bags.
-Every product we make is built to last while having a sophisicated fresh look.
+We only use the highest quality of leather such as Full Gain Leather and our special Crazy Horse Leather, which are both vegetable tanned leather, to make our Handmade Leather Bags.
+Every product we make is built to last while having a sophisticated fresh look.